en4ble1337/test/README.md

 ## Overview

 This guide installs vLLM with flash-attention on a Proxmox LXC container with GPU passthrough.

+> [!CAUTION]
-**⚠️ CRITICAL:** CUDA toolkit must be installed on **BOTH** the Proxmox host AND the LXC container.
+> **CRITICAL:** CUDA toolkit must be installed on **BOTH** the Proxmox host AND the LXC container.
 This is commonly missed and causes flash-attn compilation failures (segfaults).

 ---